G-Core/product-documentation/documentation/cloud/bare-metal-servers/create-a-bare-metal-server.md

 <img style="font-size: 15px;" src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/create-a-bare-metal-server/10._Admin.png" alt="10._Admin.png">

-6. In "Additional options", you can add metadata for processing by a `cloud-init` agent running on a virtual machine.
+6. In "Additional options", you can add metadata for processing by a `cloud-init` agent running on a Virtual Machine.
 To do it insert your script in the "User data" field.

  <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/create-a-bare-metal-server/11._User_data.png" alt="11._User_data.png">